Sneaky Immigrants Trying to Settle Under Willy Wattle

 Haha!
 Fortunately we don't have any Willy Wattles here.
 The only wattles are on our rooster, Charlie.
 The nasty weeds that are most problematical are Kikuyu, Iris pseudacorus (Yellow Flag Iris), Convulvulus, Madeira Vine and a range of annoying farm-type perennials.

-Posted by heni over 7 years ago
+Posted by heni about 8 years ago

 LOL - We also have a bit of Kiki Kikuyu but not the others - thank goodness!
 Hmm maybe we do and I have not found them yet ...

-Posted by tangatawhenua over 7 years ago
+Posted by tangatawhenua about 8 years ago

 Add a Comment